 Unfortunately, if you get pulled over without insurance, you are now facing a 5 point violation (assessed to your driving record) and up to one year in jail.
 What if you didn’t know the car you were driving did not have insurance?

-From our own personal experience as Baltimore, Maryland traffic violation lawyers, most of these cases work out well.
+From our own personal experience as Baltimore, traffic violation lawyers, most of these cases work out well.
 That’s the good news.
-However, each situation is different and you should consult with a Maryland traffic violations lawyer if you are charged with driving an uninsured vehicle in Maryland.
+However, each situation is different and you should consult with a Baltimore uninsured driver violations lawyer if you are charged with driving an uninsured vehicle.

 Your case will be held before a Judge in one of the District Courts of Maryland or in a County Circuit Court.
 Unlike a speeding ticket, where you can just pay a ticket fine and end it there.

 With a must appear driving uninsured ticket, you will be required to show up for your trial and if you don’t come on the day of trial for your driving while uninsured charges, you could be held in contempt of Court (bench warrant), which means arrested and put in jail until the next date they can schedule your trial.

 In addition, uninsured vehicle owner could face penalties even if they don’t drive the MVA lists the following negative consequences: